Tanuja-Bisht/Content-Migration-Plugin/README.md

 # WordPress Content Migrator

-A powerful WordPress plugin designed to migrate content from external websites into your WordPress site using CSV or Excel files.
+A powerful WordPress plugin designed to migrate content from external websites into your WordPress site using CSV or Excel files, and perform advanced search and replace operations.
 Developed by [ANCKR](https://anckr.com).

 ## Description

 WordPress Content Migrator allows seamless transfer of content from any website to your WordPress installation without complex programming or database knowledge.
 The plugin handles the entire migration process including content extraction, HTML cleaning, metadata import, and proper formatting - all through a simple spreadsheet-based workflow.
-Ideal for website redesigns, content migrations, or consolidating multiple sites into a single WordPress installation.
+Additionally, it provides powerful search and replace functionality to modify your content across the entire WordPress database.
+Ideal for website redesigns, content migrations, content updates, or consolidating multiple sites into a single WordPress installation.

 ## Features